FirelyTeam/Vonk.Plugin.DocumentOperation/README.md

 # $document operation for Vonk FHIR server

 This repository implements a plug-in for the Vonk FHIR server [(vonk.fire.ly)](vonk.fire.ly).<br>
-It provides the $document operation defined by the FHIR standard.
+It provides the $document operation defined by the FHIR standard (STU3).
 For more information see [[1]](https://www.hl7.org/fhir/operation-composition-document.html).

 ## Getting Started